Ruth Galanter: Other

 After being elected, Ruth Galanter held several meetings with the Venice Canals Association under the leadership of Mark Galanty about the Canal improvement project.
 Galanter had said she would be open to other plans, but for the time she would continue the Armorflex design.
 Based on public meetings and city polling it was clear that the Armorflex plan would not be approved by the property owners and the project would fail again.

 Mark Galanty assembled a committee of the VCA to locate a compromise design and material.
 Loffelstein, or Loffel Block, was identified by a VCA committee member Andy Shores as possibly meeting those goals.
 It allowed plants to grow inside the material, could be placed on a slope to allow birds and wildlife to climb out of the canals, was safe for small children as it allowed them to hold on to the sides, and or climb out of the Canals, was lower cost project over the Armorflex design, and was aesthetically pleasing to the property owners.
 Mark Galanty recruited canal resident architects to create a design board with the Loffel Block material, and Galanty publicly presented the Loffel design Plan at a public meeting with Councilwoman Galanter in attendance.
 Galanter stated she would be open to the Venice Canals Association design material.
 Mark Galanty got the Loffel Block distributor in Orange County to install a test site across from the Armorflex test site at the distributors cost.
 The test was successful with plants growing in the blocks, wildlife and ducks able to climb up the material, and the majority of the property owners supporting this design.
 Galanter agreed to have city engineers design an official city plan using the Loffel Block.
 Luis Ganajas revised the plans to include the material Loffel Block at 55 degree slope.
 VCA members Robert Trask and Mark Galanty took the city design, an actual Loffel Block, and the community support poll showing overwhelming support to different Venice groups, city government agencies, state agencies, environmental groups, historical groups, and each property owner on the canals getting support for what was termed "The Compromise Plan".
 Eventually, letters of support for the Loffel plan were presented to the city from the Sierra Club, Heal the Bay, the local state senator and state assemblyman, both U.S. senators, and the local county supervisor.
-Based on the support of the Loffel Block design over the Armorflex design, Councilwoman Galanter had Public Works drop the Armorflex plan and focusd on the Loffel Block plan.
+Based on the support of the Loffel Block design over the Armorflex design, Councilwoman Galanter had Public Works drop the Armorflex plan and focused on the Loffel Block plan.